Have you ever heard of the Banda Sea crossing? If not, get ready to have your mind blown!

 Lucipara and Gunung Api

-The reef system in this region was once destroyed by a volcanic eruption.
-But, you’d never know it by looking.
-The sites here boast spectacular hard coral gardens, with massive table and cabbage leaf formations.
-Further afield, the islands of Lucipara are surrounded by deep water - thousands of metres in some cases, beckoning a wide variety of pelagic species in from the open ocean.
+Gunung Api and the Lucipara Islands are cast out in the middle of the Banda Sea.
+The reef system around the isolated volcano known as Gunung Api was once destroyed by a volcanic eruption, but you’d never know it by looking.
+The sites here boast spectacular hard coral gardens, with massive table and cabbage leaf formations often bustling with sea snakes.
+Further afield, the islands of Lucipara are surrounded by deep water – dropping to thousands of metres in some places, beckoning a wide variety of pelagic species in from the open ocean.
 These diving areas often experience less current than Banda’s inner and outer arc, making for an ideal break from drift diving.

 Alor and Flores